devMsl/muvi/README.md

 # Muvi

-A simple movie app using flutter.
+A simple movie app using flutter with rxdart.

 ### Features